rahulmadanraju/Projects/YoloV3_customized/README.md

 # Solution 2 - In order to implement the above task following approach was taken:

-Taking the references to the given information and sources available, I made a study analysis of the model structure and here it is:
+Taking the references to the given information and sources available, I made a study analysis of the model structure.

 ## Introduction